 All news of 2019 will be listed here.

-Professor Klette has been awarded to be an “Ambassador of Friendship of Shandong Province” and invited to attend the award ceremony to receive the high achievement certificate, issued by the governor of this province.
+Professor Klette has been awarded to be an “Ambassador of Friendship of Shandong Province” and invited to attend the award ceremony to receive the high achievement certificate, issued by the Shandong Government, directly from the governor of this province.
 During his time in China, Professor Klette attended the grand celebration of the 70th Anniversary of the Founding of the People’s Republic of China.
-Professor Klette is renowned for his significant contributions to the development of science and technology as well as to social progresses in Shandong province.
-His collaborations with the Shandong Academy of Sciences (SDAS) have been recognised as a world-class cooperation between China and New Zealand.
-At SDAS, in a newly built AI centre, a well-designated research lab space of about 250 square meters is waiting for the NZ collaborator to steer the voyage of mutually valuable collaborations.
+Professor Klette is renowned for his significant contributions to the development of science and technology as well as social progresses in Shandong province.
+His collaborations with the Shandong Academy of Sciences (SDAS) have been evaluated as a world-class cooperation between China and New Zealand.
+At SDAS, in a newly built AI centre, a designated research lab space of about 250 square meters is waiting for the NZ collaborators to steer the further voyage of mutually valuable collaborations.